dlt-hub/dlt/docs/website/docs/customizations/customizing-pipelines/renaming_columns.md

+# Renaming columns

-### Rename columns by replacing the special characters (german umlaut)
+## Rename columns by replacing the special characters

-In the example below, we createa  dummy source with special characters in the name.
+In the example below, we create a dummy source with special characters in the name.
-We then write a function that we intend to apply to the resource to modify its output, our `replace_umlauts_in_dict_keys`
+We then write a function that we intend to apply to the resource to modify its output (i.e. replacing the German umlaut): `replace_umlauts_in_dict_keys`.

 ```python
 import dlt

 # create a dummy source with umlauts (special characters) in key names (um)
 @dlt.source
 def dummy_source(prefix: str = None):